-Sudden cardiac arrest happens when someone’s heart stops beating.
-A person may be fine and experience a sudden cardiac arrest the next minute.
+Sudden Cardiac Arrest (SCA) happens when someone’s heart stops beating.
+Although, a person may appear fine, they might experience a sudden cardiac arrest the next minute.
 Here is all you should know about it.

 Administering CPR is one of the best ways to increase the survival odds of an SCA victim.
 However, CPR should be done who has CPR online certification to prevent causing more injury to the victim.

 When you see someone undergoing sudden cardiac arrest, you are advised to call emergency helplines and start CPR right away until medical personnel arrive.
 Cardiac arrest leads to an insufficient flow of oxygenated blood into the brain.

 Therefore, when the condition is not managed in time, the victim may die in minutes.
 In saying that, using a shock defibrillator to deliver electric shocks and restore breathing can help the victim.
 This could potentially save their life.
 Additionally, if another person is available near the scene, you can ask them to call for emergency help as you deliver CPR.

 An automated external defibrillator is a portable device that detects a change in the heartbeat rhythm and gives an electric shock to restore the normal heartbeat.

 Moreover, AEDs are usually available in almost all public areas for emergency situations.
 Using an AED and giving CPR could potentially save the heart of a heart attack which is why you need to get that CPR online certification.

 - Every 90 seconds, SCA claims one life